fedarko/strainFlye/README.md

   Pipeline for the analysis of rare mutations in metagenomes.

+  Please consult https://github.com/fedarko/strainFlye if you have any questions, comments, etc. about strainFlye.
+Thank you for using this tool!

 Options:
   -h, --help  Show this message and exit.

 Commands:
-  align       Aligns reads to contigs, then filters this alignment. call        Methods for naïve mutation calling. diversity   Computes the diversity index for MAGs. spots       Identifies hot- and/or cold-spots in MAGs. covskew     Visualizes MAG coverage and GC skew. matrix      Computes mutation matrices of a MAG. link-graph  Constructs the link graph structure for a MAG. smooth      Generates smoothed haplotypes. utils       Various utility commands provided with strainFlye.
+  align  Aligns reads to contigs, then filters this alignment. call   [+] Naïve mutation calling and diversity index computation. fdr    [+] FDR estimation and fixing using the target-decoy approach. utils  [+] Various utility commands provided with strainFlye.
 ```

 ## Acknowledgements